 The Return Home

-The 369th was the first full regiment to return to the United States so they were first to be honored by a parade.
-The festivities began early on the morning of February 17, 1919.
+The 369th was the first full regiment to return to the United States.
+Americans–particularly those in Harlem—were very excited the men were coming home.
+A parade was scheduled, and festivities began early on the morning of February 17, 1919.
 The Harlem Hellfighters paraded up Fifth Avenue from 23rd Street to 145th Street and Lenox Avenue.
 The schools in Harlem were dismissed for the day so students could be on hand to welcome the soldiers home.

 But this parade was to be the only one in which they were included.
 When a Victory Parade was held in later months for the entire military, the Harlem Hellfighters were not permitted to participate.